Ohio Insure Plan Logo

 Common And Incorrect Annuity Myths

 There are two common myths concerning annuity insurance contracts.
-The first is you have little access to your principal during the maturity period.
-The second is the insurance company can keep your funds at passing.
-These are simply not true.
+The first is that you have little access to your principal during the maturity period.
+The second is that the insurance company can keep your funds upon your death.
+These are not true.

-Another common myth is annuities have high fees.
-They do pay a commission to the agent, but that amount never depletes your invested principal.
+Another common myth is that annuities have high fees.
+They do pay a commission to the agent, but that amount never reduces your invested principal.
 Most annuities work on spreads – just like bank deposits.
-If the account offers 4% then the internal rate of return is higher – maybe 4.25%.
-That extra .25% is used to run the daily operations of the insurance company and compensate the agent.
+If the fixed account offers 6%, then the internal rate of return is higher – maybe 6.25%.
+That extra .25% is used to cover the insurance company’s daily operations and to compensate the agent.

-Tax deferred annuities are all around you.
-Many state retirement plans like Public Employee Retirement System and State Teachers Retirement System offer these contracts to their employees.
+Tax-deferred annuities are all around you.
+Many state retirement plans, like the Public Employee Retirement System and the State Teachers Retirement System, offer these contracts to their employees.
 Every year, billions of dollars from individuals and employers flow into annuity accounts for many of the above mentioned reasons.

 Did you know:

-• Sales of fixed income annuities have nearly doubled over the last decade
+• Sales of fixed-income annuities have tripled over the last decade

-• Over 38% of households own an annuity account
+• Over 48% of households own an annuity account in some form

 • Over 40% of annuity buyers cite regular income as a primary reason for purchase